dippatel22/invoice-management-system/README.md

 # invoice-management-system
 -------------------------------------------------
 <pre>
-add firebase credentials in firebase.js
+add firebase credentials in firebase.js located in src folder

  Thank you :)
 </pre>